Overview of Major Steels

 In an electromagnet, typically found inside large generators, it does essentially the same thing, except that the other coil can rotate around the generator axis and is driven by the outside energy source.
 In an electrical motor we have the same thing once again - it is (as long as we are simple minded) just a generator driven in reverse.

-therefore no culture and civilization where you and I would not be serves or
+no culture and civilization where you and I would not be serves or slaves.

 So transformer steel is a "special steel" that should be of interest to us.
 About 10 Mio tons are produced every year.